jaluoma/pruju-ai/README.md

 The app works with OpenAI's API, Microsoft's Azure OpenAI Service and Ollama.
 Ollama supports a wider range of open-source models (e.g., Mistral 7B, Llama 2).
 Only Mistral 7B has been tested.

+_Pruju is Finnish university slang for a study handout.
+According to the (Finnish) [Urban Dictionary](https://urbaanisanakirja.com/word/pruju/), prujus "can range in quality from a good book [...] to a pile of cryptic lecture slides that make no sense whatsoever."_

 # Getting started

 The instructions are for macOS but should work with Linux and (with small modifications) Windows, too.